kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 2. In general, by rough estimation, Geneva and Annecy data TOGETHER cover around 90% of the Torquay paragraphs and within this, the proportion of Geneva to Annecy is around 7:1 or even higher.
 This is one of the reasons that the fill-in work of Geneva takes much longer than Annecy.

-3. Considering this fact, I am doubtful about whether these two files (name "Geneva 1" and "Annecy" in the folder) are indeed ONE agreement.
-Another "evidence" that supports my doubt is that these two files look very similar in format and both assign year "1950" in every page, which actually contradicts with the timeline of Geneva round which is 1947.
+3. Considering this fact, I am doubtful about whether these two files (name "Geneva 1" and "Annecy" in the folder) are indeed two separate agreements.
+More "evidence" that supports my doubt is that these two files look very similar in format and both assign year "1950" in every page, which actually contradicts with the timeline of Geneva round which is 1947.
 Or there may be some historical facts that I don't know about these two rounds, maybe the Annecy round was indeed to be designed as a supplement for the Geneva agreements.

 4. The main reason I bring this up is that it directly influences the process of "Gradualism", the "Geneva->Annecy->Torquay" does not make sense, but the "(Geneva + Annecy -> Torquay)".
 You could see this big picture by special paste option in EXCEL: copy the three columns of Geneva and paste them in the Annecy column and select to pass the empty cell, then you can see it is very close to the Torquay data.

-5. Given that the Geneva data takes most of the proportion, if without further explanation, the pattern I will discuss in the following sections are from Geneva only (in many cases, the Annecy data is too "dispersed" to have a pattern).
+5. Given that the Geneva data takes most of the proportion, if without further explanation, the pattern I will discuss in the following sections are from Geneva only (in many cases, the Annecy data is too sparse to have a pattern).

 #### During filling-in:

-1. If we set Torquay data as benchmark.
-Nearly all the paragraphs in Annecy and Geneva (note: not "sub-paragraphs") are covered in the Torquay, very few exceptions are like paragraph 1507 "Bristles, sorted, bunched, or prepared --- 3 cents per lb" is only in Geneva data but not Torquay; and  paragraph 1506 "Brooms, made of broom corn, straw, wooden fiber, or twigs --- 12.5% ad val".
+1. If we set Torquay data as benchmark, nearly all the paragraphs in Annecy and Geneva (note: not "sub-paragraphs") are covered in Torquay, with very few exceptions like paragraph 1507 "Bristles, sorted, bunched, or prepared --- 3 cents per lb" is only in Geneva data but not Torquay; and  paragraph 1506 "Brooms, made of broom corn, straw, wooden fiber, or twigs --- 12.5% ad val".

 2. However the Geneva (plus Annecy as supplement) and Torquay do vary a lot in the "sub-paragraphs".
 The most frequent case is that there are sub-paragraphs such as "... value over 8 cents ...", "... width over 10 inches" in Torquay but not in Geneva.
 For quick check you may check paragraph 923, row 9 extra, paragraph 909, 910, 911a, row 1518 (for further examples, follow the extra column).
 I think these items should be paid more attention to.
 Because the classification itself, to some extent, represents a process of gradualism since the tax rate must have diverged (or converged).
-In practice, I temporarily left those columns blank and wrote a note in the column "extra", but I suggest that we should fill in those column with the uniform tax rate of the "unclassified" items, because it makes not sense to put zero in them in the next stage of cleaning data.
+In practice, I temporarily left those columns blank and wrote a note in the column "extra", but I suggest that we should fill in those column with the uniform tax rate of the "unclassified" items, because it does not make sense to put zero in them in the next stage of cleaning data.

-3. Similar cases, though very few, exist in Torquay but not Geneva, that is there are sub-classifications in Geneva but not in Torquay, in this case, I suggest we extend the Torquay rows to include them.
+3. Similar cases, though very few, exist in Torquay but not Geneva, that is there are sub-classifications in Geneva but not in Torquay.
+In this case, I suggest we extend the Torquay rows to include them.

 4. Some of the tax consist of a specific tax and an upper bound or lower or both ad valorem tax rate and vice versa.
 We need to decide how to deal with those taxes.
 You can find them in column "extra".
 I believe similar cases also happen Torquay's file but I am not sure how Ross dealt with it, didn't see any record, maybe I miss something.